Guides

 });

-For example, a tight pattern can forbid double dots in the domain, require a public suffix, or lock the domain to specific company-internal zones.
-If you need to allow optional emails without a separate required() call, you can use the excludeEmptyString flag.
+The "matches()" function allows you to use any custom regular expression for validation.
+A tight pattern can enforce stricter rules, such as to forbid double dots, require a public suffix, or lock the domain to internal zones.
+If you need to allow optional emails without a separate "required()" call, you can use "excludeEmptyString", as suggested by the package documentation.

 const EMAIL_RE = /^[A-Z0-9._%+-]+@[A-Z0-9.-]+\.[A-Z]{2,}$/i;